TheSethRose/Cursor-Project-Kit/README.md

 ## Best Practices

-1. Keep the Expert Developer rule as the foundation
+1. Keep the Developer Assistant rule as the foundation
 2. Fill out the Project Configuration with accurate information
 3. Use specialized modes for targeted assistance
 4. Be explicit when asking the AI to enter a specific mode
 5. Transition between modes as needed for complex tasks
+6. Use the proper format when requesting mode transitions: "Enter [Mode Name] and help me with..."

 ## Contributing